 Law School Publications

 Not seeing what you like?
 Starting an organization is a great way to develop leadership skills.
 Each organizations makes a lasting contribution to Marquette University Law School and provides meaningful experiences for fellow students.
-The Director of Student Development and Academic Success, Amy Rogan-Mehta, would be glad to meet with you to discuss how you can get your organization started.
+Dean Amy Rogan-Mehta, would be glad to meet with you to discuss how you can get your organization started.
 You can contact her via email or stop by her office in the Student Services Suite, Room 238, at 414-288-0636, or via email.